mgastner/cartogram-cpp/sample_data/README.md

   `(geographic_region)_by_(division)_(optional_descrip)_(year[s]).geojson`
 - at least one CSV file for the population.
-  CSV files for other statistics (e.g., GDP or members of parliament) can be optionally added.
+  CSV files for other statistics (e.g.\ GDP or members of parliament) can be optionally added.
   The minimal format of the CSV file should be: